gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_client/README.md

 * Try lowering the flash baud rate in the `menuconfig`.
 The 115200 is typically reliable.
 * Review board specifications: some require manual boot mode via on-board buttons.
 * See [Espressif ESP Frequently Asked Questions](https://docs.espressif.com/projects/esp-faq/en/latest/esp-faq-en-master.pdf)

-## VisualGDB

-Open the VisualGDB Visual Studio Project file in the VisualGDB directory and click the "Start" button.
-No wolfSSL setup is needed.
-You may need to adjust your specific COM port.
-The default is `COM20`.

 ## ESP-IDF Commandline v5.x